 The Lead First Aider ensures that staff are made aware of any pupil with an emergency care plan.
 These care plans are displayed in the staff room.
-A copy is also kept in the sick room.
+A copy is also kept with the Lead First Aider.
 Pupils with a serious medical condition will have an emergency care and/or personal medication plan drawn up and agreed by the SENCO/Lead First Aider, parents and, where appropriate, the child's doctor.
 Emergency treatment boxes must always be taken if the pupil is out of school.
 The boxes are kept in the sick room.